 Mr. Bush’s passion to win and a young staffer’s naiveté were both on splendid display at a 1987 staff softball game at the Vice President’s residence on Observatory Hill.
 I was playing shortstop when Mr. Bush came to bat.
 He hit a one-hop and sprinted to first.
 I moved toward second base, grabbed the ball and then realized I had two options:

-#1: Throw it hard to first, likely throwing him out though risking “beaning” the nation’s second most powerful elected official.
+1) Throw it hard to first, likely throwing him out but risking “beaning” the nation’s second most powerful elected official.

 This would not have been a good career move.